Technical Standards for the SRU Athletic Training Program

-The ATEP at Slippery Rock University is a rigorous and intense program that places specific requirements and demands on the students enrolled in the program.
+The ATP at Slippery Rock University is a rigorous and intense program that places specific requirements and demands on the students enrolled in the program.
 An objective of this program is to prepare graduates to enter a variety of employment settings and to render care to a wide spectrum of individuals engaged in physical activity.
-The technical standards set forth but the ATEP establish the essential qualities considered necessary for students admitted to this program to achieve knowledge, skills, and competencies of an entry-level athletic trainer, as well as meet the expectations of the program's accrediting agency (CAATE).
+The technical standards set forth by the ATP establish the essential qualities considered necessary for students admitted to this program to achieve knowledge, skills, and competencies of an entry-level athletic trainer, as well as meet the expectations of the program's accrediting agency (CAATE).
 All students must meet the following abilities and expectations.
 In the event a student is unable to fulfill these technical standards, the student will not be admitted into the program.

 Compliance with the technical standards does not guarantee a student's eligibility for the BOC credentialing examination.